As we approach 2026, the energy is shifting dramatically. We are moving away from the…

 This is the second post in our BaZi Essentials series.
 The first one is here.

-The basic character traits of Master Elements
+The fundamental character traits of Master Elements

 What we do at Talent Hero, we present all these information and then it’s up to each user to put the puzzle together, because no software can analyze the complexity of human character in its fullness, although, our goal is to bring it rather close 🙂